-Speedy NZYTaq 2× Green Master Mix is tested for performance in a polymerase chain reaction (PCR) for the amplification of a 1000 bp fragment from human genomic DNA.
+Speedy Supreme NZYTaq 2× Green Master Mix is tested for performance in a polymerase chain reaction (PCR) for the amplification of two DNA fragments with different sizes from human genomic DNA: 1 kb and 2.5 kb in a fast PCR protocol.
 The resulting PCR products are visualised as single bands in a GreenSafe Premium-stained agarose gel.